kckenneth/HackerNews/DataAnalytics.md

 # Summary
 There are 17,108,307 news and 524,637 users on HackerNews.
 The user named 'tptacek' commented 45,249 posts, which is the highest posts in our data analysis.

+**Note**
+Since the user column was labeled as 'by', to avoid the clash, I named the table as t1 and called the user number by t1.by.
+In text column, there are empty rows, not **NULL** row.
+In order to remove those rows in my counting mode, I used t1.text <> "".